 Many of the exercises in The Strike Plan use external focuses of attention, which help with the biological coordination aspect, and there is a lot of research showing they speed up performance gains and longer-term retention (learning).

 I have many people email me saying how refreshing the drills in The Strike Plan are, and that they have freed them from the frustrations of their old internally bound complex swing thoughts.
-Ed (see tweet below) is an example of someone who has recently benefitted from these drills.
+Ed (see tweet below) is an example of someone who has recently benefited from these drills.

 If you want to learn more about The Strike Plan, click the image below.

-If this blog post interested you, I also discuss many of these topics and more, as well as laying out practice solutions for you in The Practice Manual – The Ultimate guide for golfers.
+If this blog post interested you, I also discuss many of these topics and more, as well as laying out practice solutions for you in The Practice Manual – The Ultimate Guide For Golfers.

 The book has been an international best-seller (in the USA, UK, Canada, Germany, Spain and France), as well as being featured on The Golf Channel as a must-have book.
 Click the image below to learn more.